Wilson Boulevard–Vienna Line: Wilson Boulevard Line

-2013 Proposed Changes

 In 2013 during WMATA's FY2014 budget, WMATA proposed to extend late night trips (1F) from Seven Corners Transit Center to Vienna station.
 However, the budget also proposed to convert all 1F trips to 1A trips.
 The merger of the 1A and 1F was to clear up bus bunching, as the 1F late night trip was a redundancy to the 1A trip between Seven Corners Transit Center and Ballston–MU station.

 The reason why WMATA planned these changes, was to improve late evening and Sunday service to the residential areas along the Arlington Boulevard corridor west of Seven Corners, as the 1F did not operate between Seven Corners and Vienna station.
 It was also to bring in transportation service to Inova Fairfax Hospital during late night hours and on Sundays.

-December 2013 changes

 On December 29, 2013, Route 1F was discontinued to clear up bus bunching and low ridership.
 Alternate service is provided by route 1A.

-2016 changes

 Major changes occurred in the Wilson Boulevard–Vienna Line in 2016.
 On June 26, 2016, Route 1Z was discontinued to clear up bus bunching, as the 1A follows the same path as the 1Z.
 This was to improve ridership on the Wilson Boulevard–Vienna Line, instead of having the 1Z dedicated for rush hours, while the 1A also operate during rush hours.
 The 1B will no longer serve Seven Corners Transit Center following these changes.
 On August 21, 2016, Route 1E was discontinued and is replaced by Arlington Transit route 54.
 ART 54 provides service via Washington Boulevard, where it connects to route 2A of the Washington Blvd.–Dunn Loring Line.